maryamsh62/Python-Portfolio-Project---AB-test-project/README.md

 In this project, we will be working to understand the results of an A/B test run by an [e-commerce website](https://en.wikipedia.org/wiki/E-commerce).
 The company has developed a new web page to increase the number of users who “convert,” meaning users who decide to pay for the product.

 ## 1. Project Purpose
 This project analyzes an A/B test to help the company decide whether to **ship the new landing page, keep the existing page**, or **collect more data**.

 The core business question is:

 **Does the new landing page lead to a higher user conversion rate than the old page?**

-Analyze_ab_test_results_notebook

 ## 2. Background
 The company ran an experiment where users were randomly shown either: